e-n-f/if-then-else/if-then-else.md

 The next year, the story gets very muddy.
-There were several papers presented about Algol at another conference in Paris in 1959, and one of them is the famous one where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming languages.
+There were several papers presented about Algol at another conference in Paris in 1959, and one of them is the famous paper where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming languages.